panosl/django-currencies/README.rst

 You can use the management commands ``currencies`` and ``updatecurrencies`` to maintain the currencies in the database.
-The former will import any currencies that are defined on the selected source.
-The latter will update all the database currencies against the rates returned by the source.
-Any currency missing on the source will be left untouched.
+The former will import any currencies that are defined on the selected source into the database.
+This includes information like the currency code, name, symbol, and any other info provided.
+The latter will update all the database currency rates from the source.
+Any currency missing on the source will be untouched.

 You can selectively import currencies, for example the commands below will import USD and EUR currencies only, or use a variable from the